top of page

 Upon achieving a Bachelor’s degree in Popular Music Performance at London’s VocalTech, Victoria moved to Australia, where she spent three years performing with the Sydney Philharmonia Chamber Singers in Sydney Opera House.
 Alongside her regular performances, she worked as head singing teacher for Bright Sparks Singing and Drama School, teaching classes and workshops to children.

 After moving back to the UK, Victoria spent two years as choral scholar for St John at Hackney, where she met her fellow Sonare founders.
-She now works as the professional soprano for St James’ Piccadilly, and owns a thriving online voice studio for pupils of all ages and abilities.
+She now works as part of the professional quintet at the Church of the Annunciation, Marble Arch, and owns a thriving online voice studio for pupils of all ages and abilities.

 Victoria also works as a singer-songwriter for several media libraries, and her music has been used across the world, from Southeast Asia, to South Africa and New Zealand.